stevenandz/CPP/madlibs/README.md

 It is a simple project that uses file streams to validate input.
-While it does work for error handling (a word has to match a word in the file), I found that simply adding nouns and all the like into a single document will take ages...and is counter in intuitive.
+While it does work for error handling (a word has to match a word in the file), I found that simply adding nouns and all the like into a single document will take ages...and is counter intuitive.
 Nonethlesss, I am very proud of this project.

 ## How It Works